browserengineering/book/book/animations.md

 eye.[^general-movement] Web pages typically animate effects like changing color, fading an element in or out, or resizing an element.
 Browsers also use animations in response to user actions like scrolling, resizing, and pinch-zoom.
-And some types of animated edia, like videos, can also be included in web pages.[^video-anim] In this chapter we'll focus mostly on web page animations, though we'll touch on scrolling at the end.[^excuse]
+And some types of animated media, like videos, can also be included in web pages.[^video-anim] In this chapter we'll focus mostly on web page animations, though we'll touch on scrolling at the end.[^excuse]